Skip to main content

 Bluetooth BLE

-Ideal for: high-value indoor items, medical equipment, personnel
+Suited to: high-value indoor items, medical equipment, personnel

 LoRa / LoRaWAN

-Ideal for: outdoor items, rural or remote areas, machinery without cellular coverage
+Suited to: outdoor items, rural or remote areas, machinery without cellular coverage

 LoRa transmits over kilometers with batteries lasting years.
 Used for containers, vehicles, and machinery distributed across areas where Wi-Fi and cabling are not viable.